Skip to content

 • key: discriminator field name

-• path: discriminator JSONPath expression (supported in Scope.SELF), evaluated only when key is not provided
+• path: discriminator JSONPath expression (supported in Scope.CURRENT), evaluated only when key is not provided

 • when: accepted discriminator values for one mapping; runtime discriminator values are matched after string conversion

-• scope: where to resolve discriminator (SELF or PARENT)
+• scope: where to resolve discriminator (CURRENT or PARENT)

 • onNoMatch: behavior when no mapping matches (FAIL by default, or FAILBACK_NULL)